 personal; unless those notes are technical, like

-all the ways to download code to an Arduino, go into
+all the ways to download code to an Arduino, which go into

 This division allows me to publish the entire directory to